JamieRees452/JamieRees452/README.md

 Skills: Python / MATLAB

-- 🔭 I am currently working on numerical solutions to linear stability problems associated with two-dimensional mean zonal flows
+- 🔭 I am currently working on numerical solutions to linear stability problems associated with two-dimensional equatorial zonal flows
 - 🌱 In my spare time I am working on some basic projects in machine learning to help develop my understanding of the topic